-- 1. meet the required funding target for all future years' accrual of benefits, excluding any accrued assets, - 2. within the determined time horizon (see note 3.3 Note (c) for further details),
+- 1. meet the required funding target for all future years' accrual of benefits, excluding any accrued assets, - 2. within the determined time horizon (see note 3.3 Note (c) for further details), - 3. with a sufficiently high likelihood, as set by the Fund's strategy for the category of employer (see the table in 3.3 and 3.3 Note (e) for further details).

-- 3. with a sufficiently high probability, as set by the Fund's strategy for the category of employer (see the table in 3.3 and 3.3 Note (e) for further details). - The projection is for the current active membership where the employer no longer admits new entrants, or additionally allows for new entrants where this is appropriate.
+The projection is for the current active membership where the employer no longer admits new entrants, or additionally allows for new entrants where this is appropriate.

-The projections are carried out using an economic modeller developed by the Fund's actuary Hymans Robertson: this allows for a wide range of outcomes as regards key factors such as asset returns (based on the Fund's investment strategy), inflation, and bond yields.
-The measured contributions are calculated such that the proportion of outcomes meeting the employer's funding target (by the end of the time horizon) is equal to the required probability.
+The projections are carried out using an economic modeller (the "Economic Scenario Service") developed by the Fund's actuary Hymans Robertson: this allows for a wide range of outcomes as regards key factors such as asset returns (based on the Fund's investment strategy), inflation, and bond yields.
+Further information about this model is included in Appendix E. The measured contributions are calculated such that the proportion of outcomes meeting the employer's funding target (at the end of the time horizon) is equal to the required likelihood.